 I’m a journalist and web producer based in Philadelphia, PA.
 I’ll write on just about any topic, but my main beat is science.
-After training as a biologist for the first 22 years of my life, I found that I’m better at studying other people studying nature than studying nature myself.
+After training as a biologist, I found that I’m better at studying other people studying nature than studying nature myself.
 Go figure.

 At the Smithsonian’s National Museum of Natural History, I write, edit and produce the Ocean Portal website, covering ocean science, technology and conservation.
 I’ve written for The Scientist, Nature Medicine, Scientific American, and Bitch, and the websites of Popular Science, Refinery 29, and Smithsonian Magazine, among others.

 My work covers the breadth of biology—ecology, biomedicine, genetics, and evolution—and its intersections with policy, business, and culture.
 I’ve written everything from blog posts to news features, Q&As to business briefs.
 However, I get the biggest thrill from researching and writing about new approaches to conservation, and scientific discoveries that bridge the human and wild worlds.
 I also have a keen interest in the history of science and the cultural underpinnings of “objective” knowledge production.

 Previously, I blogged for Scientific American, was science editor at Ladybits, and interned at Nature Medicine and The Scientist.